 - 1. Give a lower or failing grade on the assignment or exam; - 2.
 Lower the course grade; - 3.
 Fail the student; - 4.
 Drop the student; - 5.
 Refer the student to the Vice-President of Student Services for student disciplinary action. - a.
-Fast Track Instructors will refer the student to the SRN.
+Fast Track Instructors will refer the student to the DSH-N Director of Nursing Education